muzammil-git/problem_solving/Assignment2/readme.md

 Revisiting flutter development from scratch to advance in Mass IT training organized by Saylani.

 ## Questions
-Here are some common questions about the project:

 Q.1: Create a list of names and print all names using list.